bet365 bonus code GOALMAX | $1,000 first bet safety net or $150 bonus | Goal.com US

 How to claim the bet365 promo code

-You can claim either bet365 bonus if you live in one of the following states: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA
+You can claim either bet365 promo offer if you are a new player from one of the following states: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA

 Here’s how to claim your special bet365 promo:

-- Choose between the up to $1,000 first bet safety net or bet $5, get $150 in bonus bets offer
+- Choose if you want an up to $1,000 first bet safety net, or to bet $5 and get $150 in bonus bets

-- The safety net first bet offer requires a cash bet of any size, while the bet $5 and get $150 in bonus bets needs a cash bet of $5 or more
+- The safety net first bet requires a cash bet of any size, while the bet $5 get $150 promo required a cash bet of $5 or more

-If you choose the first bet safety net offer and your first bet misses then bet365 will match your stake up to $1,000 in bonus bets.
-If your first bet wins, you win the profits and keep the original stake.
+If you opt for the safety net offer and your first bet loses, bet365 will match your stake up to $1,000 in bonus bets.
+If your bet wins, you win the profits and the original stake.

 What can you use your bet365 bonus on today?

-The Denver Nuggets remain -1 point favorites over the LA Lakers despite now being on the road.
-They are 2-0 up in the series after pulling off a narrow two point win in the last game, and will now look to assert their favorite status in LA.
+The Oklahoma City Thunder have a chance to win their series against the New Orleans Pelicans tonight.
+The Thunder are -4.5 point favorites, but have won the last two games by over 20 points each time.

-There is also Premier League action this afternoon, with Manchester City huge -240 favorites over +550 home underdogs Brighton.
-Manchester City have games in hand over Arsenal and Liverpool, and play knowing if they win them then they’ll return to the top of the league.
+The final game sees the Denver Nuggets as -7.5 point picks over the LA Lakers.
+The Lakers managed to win the last game to stay alive, however LeBron James and his team are 3-1 down and still a loss away from elimination.

-Join bet365 today and choose from between a first bet safety net of up to $1,000, or the bet $5 or more and get $150 in bonus bets offer, to use on this packed day of sports.
+Go to bet365 and claim either a first bet safety net of up to $1,000, or $150 in bonus bets after staking just $5, to use on all this great sports action and more.

 More info on bet365 promo offers